cncf/glossary/content/en/runtime.md

 ## How it helps

-Container runtimes help to address this by taking care of all those low-level actions for us; thus, they are responsible for launching, managing, and terminating containers.
+Runtimes also manage hardware resources and automate [??], taking care of all these operating system-level actions. thus, they are responsible for launching, managing, and terminating containers.
 Over time different container runtime products evolved, leading to the OCI Specification, which became the standard for container runtimes.